piersrueb/simpleParallax/readme.md

 ####  JS

 Initialise the plugin.
 The first argument identifies the parrallax id.

-The second controls the parallax distance.
+The second is the modifier it controls the parallax distance.
+It is defined as a fraction of the total page height and is used to animate the background image position on scroll.

 ```js
 simpleParallax('#parallax-1',8);